 Each participant at The Summit can earn The Summit Sustainability Award.
 There are five requirements to earn this award.
 Two of the requirements include documenting things, and one includes sharing those documentations.
 Documentations can be anything from a picture or video to a journal entry.
 (If your documentation is something you can post online, do it!
 The Summit has Wi-Fi!)
-We encourage you to earn this award and stay at The Summit of Sustainability both with us and in your future endeavors.
+We encourage you to earn this award while at the Summit and take what you learn on your future endeavors.